itsrarias/itsrarias/README.md

 Hi there 👋

 I'm Ramon, a recent Computer Science graduate passionate about AI, backend development, and mobile applications.
-Right now, I'm working on personal projects while exploring opportunities to contribute to innovative and impactful tech solutions.

 🚀 What I'm Working On

-- Building an AI-based product from scratch using Python and FastAPI
+- Building AI-based products from scratch using Python and FastAPI
-- Integrating AI APIs like OpenAI into backend systems, as well as my own trained models
+- Integrating APIs like OpenAI into backend systems, as well as my own trained models
 - Experimenting with Android development (Kotlin, Flutter) & React
 - Refining my AI-assisted development workflows